gomtl/golangmontreal.org/content/events/gomtl-05.en.md

 ---

-This time, we'Re doing a hacknight.
+This time, we're doing a hacknight.
 See details on our Meetup page.
 Basically, we're doing this:

 https://github.com/gomtl/hot-potato-challenge